-To earn an Associate in Arts in Political Science for Transfer (AA-T in Political Science) students must complete the following:
+To earn an AA-T in Political Science, students must complete the following:

-- 1. 60 CSU transferable semester units. - Minimum grade point average (GPA) of at least 2.0 in all CSUtransferable coursework.
-While a minimum of 2.0 is required for admission, some majors may require a higher GPA. - 3.
-Completion of 18-19 specified major units.
-All courses in the major must be completed with a grade of C or better (title 5 §55063). - Certified completion of the California State University General Education-Breadth pattern or the Intersegmental General Education Transfer Curriculum (IGETC for CSU) pattern.
+- 1. 60 semester or 90 quarter CSU transferable units. - Minimum grade point average (GPA) of at least 2.0 in all CSU transferable coursework.
+While a minimum of 2.0 is required for admission, some majors may require a higher GPA. - A minimum of 18-19 specified major units.
+All courses in the major must be completed with a grade of C or better (Title 5 §55063). - 4.
+Certified completion of the California State University General Education-Breadth pattern or the Intersegmental General Education Transfer Curriculum (IGETC for CSU) pattern.

-In addition to General Education requirements, complete the following:
+In addition to General Education requirements, complete the following: REQUIRED CORE: 3 UnitsPOLS M03/M03H American Government and Politics/Honors 3.0

-REQUIRED CORE , , , Units

-POLS M03 American Government and Politics 3.0

-0R

-POLS M03H Honors: American Government

-and Politics 3.0

-Units from LIST A 9.0 - 10.0
+Units from LIST A 9.0-10.0

 Units from LIST B 6.0

-LIST A: Select a nd complete 3 courses (9-10 units) from the following - - -
+LIST A: Select and complete 3 courses (9-10 units) from the following

-iuliuwiliy

 POLS MO1 Introduction to Politics 3.0

 POLS M02 Comparative Politics 3.0

 POLS M04 International Relations 3.0

-OR ONE OF THE FOLLOWING

-MATH M15 Introductory Statistics 4.0
+POLS M06 Introduction to Political Theory 3.0

-MATH M15H Honors: Introductory Statistics 4.0
+MATH M15/M15H I Introductory Statistics/Honors 4.0